nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Let's say your data has been corrupted and thus your list of favourite commands contains an invalid command.<br>
 If you attempt to execute the command, Nav@NUS will automatically delete the corrupted data from your list.

-Given you have the list of favourite commands:<br>
+Given you have the list of favourite commands:<br><br>
 <img src="UG_Figures/execfav3.png"><br>

 If you attempt to execute the invalid command <code>/bus random place</code> in your favourites list.
-Nav@NUS will automatically delete the corrupted data from your list as seen below:<br>
+Nav@NUS will automatically delete the corrupted data from your list as seen below:<br><br>
 <img src="UG_Figures/execfav4.png"><br>

 <!-- @@author wamikamalik -->